Water Quality Blog

 What Boiling Water Removes (and Doesn't)

 Boiling kills bacteria but concentrates lead, PFAS, nitrates, and arsenic.
-A 2026 Yale study confirmed boiling can increase metal concentrations in your water.
+A 2026 Yale study confirmed boiling increases metal levels in your water.

 Hard Water Energy Cost: $500/Year in CT